-- (1) The FAU Board of Trustees shall provide A & P bargaining unit employees with an annual general salary increase equal to .5% of the May 1, 2005 salary base of eligible bargaining unit employees. - (2) These increases shall be distributed according to the merit criteria for the unit. - (3) These increases shall be effective November 15, 2005. - 23.6 Report to Employees.
+- (e) FAUS Supplements.
+FAUS employees shall receive salary supplements for approved extracurricular activities assigned by the Director under the following conditions: - (1) The activity must involve duties which extend beyond the normal workday; - (2) Employees shall receive a separate salary supplement for each assigned activity; - (3) The amount of the salary supplement shall be determined after consultation with the FAUS UFF representative. - (4) Salary supplements are not to be included in the base salary rate upon which future salary increases are calculated. - 23.4 Report to Employees.
 All employees shall receive notice of their salary increase.
-Upon request, an employee shall have the opportunity to consult with the person or committee which makes the initial recommendation for salary increases. - 23.7 Nothing contained herein shall prevent the University from providing salary increases beyond the increases specified above.
+Upon request, an employee shall have the opportunity to consult with the person or committee which makes the initial recommendation for salary increases. - 23.5 Nothing contained herein shall prevent the University from providing salary increases beyond the increases specified above.
 These increases are provided for market equity considerations, including verified counteroffers; documented compression/inversion; increased duties and responsibilities; special achievements; litigation/settlements; and similar situations.
-In the event the University or a college develops procedures for distributing increases under this section, a copy will be provided to the UFF.
-The UFF shall have the opportunity to discuss the procedures in consultation with the President or his/her representative prior to their implementation. - 23.8 Grievability.
-The only issues to be addressed in a grievance filed pursuant to Article 20 alleging violation of this Article are whether there is unlawful discrimination under Article 6, or whether there is an arbitrary and capricious application of the provisions of one or more Sections of this Article. - 23.9 Type of Payment for Assigned Duties. - (a) Duties and responsibilities assigned by the University to an employee which do not exceed the available established FTE for the position shall be compensated through the payment of Salary, not OPS. - (b) Duties and responsibilities assigned by the University to an employee which are in addition to the available established FTE for the position shall be compensated through OPS, not Salary.
+In the event the University or college develops procedures for distributing increases under this section, a copy will be provided to the UFF.
+The UFF shall have the opportunity to discuss the procedures in consultation with the President or his/her representative prior to their implementation. - 23.6 Grievability.
+The only issues to be addressed in a grievance filed pursuant to Article 20 alleging violation of this Article are whether there is unlawful discrimination under Article 6, or whether there is an arbitrary and capricious application of the provisions of one or more Sections of this Article.

+23.7 Type of Payment for Assigned Duties

+- (a) Duties and responsibilities assigned by the University to an employee which do not exceed the available established FTE for the position shall be compensated through the payment of Salary, not Temporary Employment. - (b) Duties and responsibilities assigned by the University to an employee which are in addition to the available established FTE for the position shall be compensated through Temporary Employment, not Salary.

-ARTICLE 24 BENEFITS
+ARTICLE 24

+BENEFITS